Aligning Script Events with Narrative Texts: Evaluation

 \textbf{Models.} We evaluate our CRF model described in Section~\ref{sec:event-type-identification} against two baselines that are based on textual similarity.
 Both baselines compare the event verb and its dependents in \textit{InScript} to all EDs in \textit{DeScript} and assign the event type with the highest similarity. \textit{Lemma} is a simple measure based on word overlap, \textit{word2vec} uses the same embedding representation as the CRF model (before discretization) but simply assigns the best matching event type label based on cosine similarity.
 We report precision, recall and F$_1$-scores, macro-averaged over all script-event types and scenarios.

-\textbf{Results.} Results for all models are presented in Table~\ref{tab:eval:gs}.
-Our CRF model achieves a F$_1$-score of 0.545, a considerably higher performance in comparison to the baselines.
+\textbf{Results.} Results for all models are presented in Table~\ref{tab:eval:gs}.\footnote{ Updated in 04/19 due to a bug in the evaluation.} Our CRF model achieves a F$_1$-score of 0.543, a considerably higher performance in comparison to the baselines.
 As can be seen from excluding the sequential feature, ordering information improves the result.
 The rather small difference is due to the fact that ordering information can also be misleading (cf.~Section \ref{sec:discussion}).
 We found, however, that including the sequential feature accounts for an improvement of up to 4\% in F$_1$ score, depending on the scenario.